HCL-TECH-SOFTWARE/connections-automation/documentation/VARIABLES.md

 redis_secret | password |  Redis secret used in bootstrap
 search_secret | password | search secret used in bootstrap
 solr_secret | password | Solr secret used in bootstrap
-force_regenerate_certs | false | When true, bootstrap installation overwrites existing certs/secrets
-default_namespace | connections | Kubernetes namespace
-nfsMasterAddress | hostvars[groups['nfs_servers'][0]]['ansible_default_ipv4']['address'] | NFS master IP
-persistentVolumePath | pv-connections | Persistent volume location to be created
+force_regenerate_certs | false | When set to true, the bootstrap installation will overwrite any existing certs/secret for all components managed by the bootstrap repository force_regenerate_ingress | false | When set to true, bootstrap installation overwrites existing certs/secret for ingress-nginx force_regenerate_mongo | false | When set to true, bootstrap installation overwrites existing certs/secret for mongo force_regenerate_opensearch | false | When set to true, bootstrap installation overwrites existing certs/secret for opensearch default_namespace | connections | Kubernetes namespace nfsMasterAddress | hostvars[groups['nfs_servers'][0]]['ansible_default_ipv4']['address'] | NFS master IP persistentVolumePath | pv-connections | Persistent volume location to be created